-1. On the left side of the generator, turn the fuel valve to the ON position.
+1. On the right side of the control panel, turn the fuel valve to the ON position.

-You may need to pump the primer bulb 15 to 20 times to get fuel to the carburetor if adding fuel for the first time, or if the generator has been in long-term storage, or after refueling an empty tank.
+You may need to wait a minute to allow fuel to flow to the carburetor if fuel was added for the first time or after refueling an empty tank.